pLUTo: Enabling Massively Parallel Computation in DRAM via Lookup Tables: Case Study: Quantized Neural Networks

-As shown in~\Cref{sec:evaluation}, \mechanism is especially well-suited for executing limited-precision operations efficiently, since these operations can be expressed using small LUTs.
-Building on this observation, in this section we validate the applicability of \mechanism for quantized neural networks, an emerging machine learning application.
-We evaluate as a proof-of-concept a quantized version of the LeNet-5 network to classify the digits in the MNIST dataset.
-The inference times for CPU, GPU and \mechanism are shown in~\Cref{tab:lenet}.
-For this evaluation, the CPU is unchanged from~\Cref{table:evalparam}; the GPU is a server-grade NVIDIA P100, commonly used for machine learning applications, with 16GB of dedicated memory.
-We make two key observations.
-First, \mechanism-16 outperforms both the CPU ($10\times$, $30\times$ for 1-bit, 4-bit) and the GPU ($2\times$, $7\times$) in inference time.
-This is because \mechanism operations on reduced bit width data are especially efficient, since they can be performed in-place as a short sequence of DRAM commands.
-Second, \mechanism-16 also achieves considerable energy savings over both the CPU ($110\times$, $109\times$) and the GPU ($80\times$, $81\times$), for both 1- and 4-bit precision.
-This reduction can mostly be attributed to the overall mitigation in data movement, since most operations are performed in-place.
-These results strengthen the case for the use of \mechanism in heavily energy-constrained devices, such as IoT and other edge devices.
+{Building on the observation that \mechanism is especially well-suited for executing low-bit-width operations (\Cref{sec:comp_prior_works}), we {evaluate} the {benefits of} \mechanism on neural networks quantized to 1 and 4 bits, an emerging machine learning application that is especially useful for power-limited devices~\cite{hubara2017quantized,khoram2018adaptive,garofalo2020pulp}.
+We evaluate a quantized version of the LeNet-5 network~\cite{lecun1998gradient} to classify digits from the MNIST dataset~\cite{lecun1998gradient} as a proof of concept.
+For this evaluation, the CPU and FPGA baselines are those described in~\Cref{sec:evaluation_frameworks}; the GPU is a data-center-grade {NVIDIA P100~\cite{nvidia_p100}, which was specifically developed for machine learning applications.} {\Cref{tab:lenet} shows the inference times for CPU, GPU, FPGA, and \mechanismB.} \mechanismB outperforms the CPU ($10\times$, $30\times$ for 1-bit, 4-bit inference), the GPU ($2\times$, $7\times$) and the FPGA ($6\times$, $19\times$) in inference time. \mechanism's performance improvements for these operations result from the bulk querying of input values using only short sequences of DRAM commands to perform bitwise logic operations.
+Simultaneously, \mechanism provides large energy savings over both the CPU ($110\times$, $109\times$), the GPU ($80\times$, $81\times$) and the FPGA ($15\times$, $16\times$), for both 1- and 4-bit precision.
+The key reason behind this increase in energy efficiency is the reduction in overall data movement (since many operations are performed {in-place}) and the energy efficiency of DRAM commands.
+We conclude that \mechanism is well-suited to accelerate quantized neural network inferencing and to reduce the energy cost of this workload, especially in heavily energy-constrained devices, such as edge and IoT devices.}